Congratulations on choosing the Alternative Birthing Center (ABC) at Women & Infants Hospital for the delivery of your baby.

 Does anyone need to approve my early discharge?

 If you would like to be discharged directly from the ABC, you will need approval from both your pediatrician and your midwife.
 A pediatrician agreement form needs to be signed by your pediatrician and mailed back to the hospital.
-This is available at your midwife’s office or here.
+This form is also available at your midwife’s office.

 Will my pediatrician see my baby before I go home?